 - You crave using Soma alone or in combination with other drugs.

-- You prioritize the drug use over other responsibilities or activities.
+- You prioritize substance use over other responsibilities and activities.

 - Your use is causing personal issues, such as relationship or financial problems.

-Due to the severity of withdrawal symptoms (abdominal pain, depression, heachache, insomnia, nausea, etc.), many people choose to get off Soma through medically supervised detox and treatment.
+Due to the severity of withdrawal symptoms (abdominal pain, depression, heachache, insomnia, nausea, etc.), many people choose to quit using Soma with the help of medically supervised detox and treatment.

-Treatment can be complex, especially when Soma is combined with other drugs.
-In these cases.
-Rehabilitation programs that include therapy and detoxification steps are often required for successful recovery from prescription drug addiction.
+Addiction treatment can be complex, especially when Soma is combined with other drugs.
+In these cases, rehabilitation programs that include therapy and detoxification steps are often required for successful recovery from prescription drug addiction.

 If you or someone you know might be addicted to Soma, it is extremely important to get treatment as soon as possible.
 Long-term abuse of or overdose on this drug can lead to seizures, damaged organs, and hospitalization.
 Don’t let Soma addiction steal one more day.

 American Addiction Centers (AAC) is a leading treatment provider and has trusted rehab programs across the country.
 Please call us free at to help yourself or a loved one now.

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.

 While we are unable to respond to your feedback directly, we'll use this information to improve our online help.